riscv-boom/riscv-boom/README.md

 The Berkeley Out-of-Order RISC-V Processor
 ================================================

-This is the source repository for the RV64G RISC-V Berkeley Out-of-Order Machine (BOOM), written in the [Chisel hardware construction language](http://chisel.eecs.berkeley.edu).
+This is the source repository for the RV64G RISC-V superscalar Berkeley Out-of-Order Machine (BOOM), written in the [Chisel hardware construction language](http://chisel.eecs.berkeley.edu).
 BOOM is a synthesizable core that targets ASIC processes.
 It can run on an FPGA (50 MHz on a zc706), but optimizing it to be an FPGA soft-core is a non-goal.